Key Tower - 1991

 Terminal Tower remains the second tallest building in Cleveland and Ohio.
 Click here to go to Cleveland State University Library's “Cleveland Union Terminal” collection, an exhaustive resource detailing the construction and history of the Union Terminal complex.

-The Terminal Tower's 42nd floor observation deck is open for special events and occasionally to the public.
+The Terminal Tower's 42nd floor observation deck is open to the public on weekends and for special events.

 200 Public Square - 1985

 This tower was built as the headquarters for Standard Oil of Ohio (Sohio), and renamed the BP Tower when Sohio merged with British Petroleum.
 The name has changed to the building's address as British Petroleum relocated its corporate operations.
 At one time, the Williamson Building and the Burnham and Root-designed Cuyahoga Building stood at the site.
 200 Public Square features multiple setbacks at its top which are intended to lessen its visual impact on the nearby Terminal Tower.
 The building also features an 8-story atrium, one of Cleveland's largest, with numerous fountains and artwork throughout.
 200 Public Square is the third tallest building in Cleveland and the fourth tallest in Ohio.